shebeolga/shebeolga/README.md

   <img align="left" alt="Olga Shebeko | Medium" width="22px" src="https://user-images.githubusercontent.com/59893947/102355522-a2a02700-3fb4-11eb-804d-d21b2d2c563f.png" style="max-width:100%;"></a></p><br>
 <br>

-<p>I'm looking for a job where I can use my development and communication skills to make something significant and useful for others.
+<p>I'm looking for a junior developer/Qa engineer position where I can use my development and communication skills to make something significant and useful for others.
 I'm passionate about programming because new technologies give us new opportunities.
 And I want to be a part of this movement.</p>

 ### Technical stack:
 - python including web development (flask), GUI modules (tkinter, wxpython), data analysis and visualization tools (nympy, pandas, matplotlib. seaborn), unit tests (unittest, pytest)